 Top 5 Heart Healthy Fats

 It is a very common fat that everybody has (or should have from now on) in their fridge.
-As opposed to industrial trans fat, which increases the the risk of heart disease, the trans-rumenic acid called conjugated linoleic acid (CLA) is thought to decrease the risk for cardiovescular disease.
-CLA along with other natural trans fats as well as vitamin K2 are abundantly found in grass-fed meat and dairy products, which is why butter is a great source to maintain cardiovescular health and to prevent heart attacks (3).
+As opposed to industrial trans fat, which increases the the risk of heart disease, the trans-rumenic acid called conjugated linoleic acid (CLA) is thought to decrease the risk for cardiovascular disease.
+CLA along with other natural trans fats as well as vitamin K2 are abundantly found in grass-fed meat and dairy products, which is why butter is a great source to maintain cardiovascular health and to prevent heart attacks (3).

 2. Coconut Oil

 Coconut oil currently has gained in popularity for all kinds of health remedies and benefits.
 The hype is justified and it definitely belongs in the kitchen and on this list!
 First of all, coconut oil is one of the best oils to cook with as it is with more than 90% almost entirely saturated.
 Its chemical structure stands out to other fats and oils in our diet, which has a significant effect on the body and the heart.
 Coconut oil is composed of a special type of saturated fat called medium chain triglyceride (MCT).
 This structure makes the oil special because the vast majority of fats and oils we consume are composed of long-chain fatty acids (LCFA).
 In fact, both the saturated and unsaturated fat found in meat, eggs, milk, and plants consist of LCFA.

 That means that most of the western world gets way too much of these fats and not enough of the MCFA’s that are found in coconut oil (4).